A Perturbation-Based Kernel Approximation Framework: Equivalence with the Nystr o m method

 The proof of Proposition~\ref{prop:nys_is_pert} is given in Appendix~\ref{app4}.

-The formulation of the Nystr{\"o}m method as a perturbation based extension using Proposition~\ref{prop:nys_is_pert} enables us to provide an error analysis based on Propositions~\ref{prop:pert_partial_1} and~\ref{prop:pert_partial_2}.
-Contrary to previous works that provide an error bound for the kernel approximation itself, our error analysis is for the individual approximated eigenvectors, as stated in the following proposition.
+Formulating the Nystr{\"o}m method as a perturbation-based approximation using Proposition~\ref{prop:nys_is_pert} enables us to provide an error bound for the Nystr{\"o}m method based on Propositions~\ref{prop:pert_partial_1} and~\ref{prop:pert_partial_2}.
+Contrary to previous works that only provide error bounds for the approximated kernel resulting from the Nystr{\"o}m method~\eqref{eqn:nys_k_app}, our error bound is for the individual approximated eigenvectors, as stated in the following proposition.